CodeByZach/sublime_php_getters_setters/README.md

     }
     ```

-As you can see if get to trouble of commenting your variables, the generated functions can be used without modification.
+As you can see, it saves you the trouble of having to comment your variables.

 This is an huge time saver!